- What information do we collect?

 - What should you do if your personal information changes?

 - What if you choose to withdraw use of your data from us?

 - Where can I find more information about this?

-Our personal data handling policy and procedures have been developed in line with the requirements of the General Data Protection Regulation (in force from 25 May 2018) and applicable laws of the United Kingdom.
+Our personal data handling policy and procedures have been developed in line with the requirements of the UK General Data Protection Regulation (UK GDPR) and applicable laws of the United Kingdom.
 Where you use services provided by IRATA, the controller of your personal data will be IRATA.

 2. WHAT INFORMATION DO WE COLLECT?

 We collect and process personal data about you when you interact with us and our members and affiliates.

 We collect personal data about you (or your business) from the personal data you provide to us:

 - when you apply for our products, services or events (e.g. rope access technician certification or membership);